What is domestic abuse?

 Extent of the Problem

-- 53,681 incidents in the year 2008/09, 50% led to the recording of at least one crime or offence.
-61% of the cases involved known repeat victimisation
+- 61% of the cases involved known repeat victimisation

-- 44% of the incidents involved cohabitees, or partners.
-In 40% of cases, the victim and perpetrator were ex partners or ex spouses.
-16% were spouses.
-Most incidents took place in the home
+- 42% of the incidents involved cohabitees, or partners.
+In 44% of cases, the victim and perpetrator were ex partners or ex spouses.
+13% were spouses.

 - Zero Tolerance study on young people’s attitudes to violence against women – 63% of young women said it was never o.k. to hit a woman and 36% of young men. www.zerotolerance.org.uk/